sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - config-settings/1000 - fingerprint.md

 - If the first page doesn't contain unique text and the last page does, Sensible recommends specifying a `last` page test and an `every` page test.

 - Avoid specifying an `any` page test unless other page types fail to segment the document.

+- If you want to specify fallback matches for the same page type, specify the matches in separate tests.
+For example, a form has revisions 1 and 2 that have slightly different wordings on the first page.
+Specify one test with a `first` page type and wording A, and specify a second test with a `first` page type and wording B.